 In case if the RAM is damaged, then you can disassemble the system and replace it with a new component.

 Apart from the BIOS settings, the Master Boot Record (MBR) or the booting component can also result in an issue like “a disk read error occurred” in Windows.
-In order to fix this, you can take the assistance of Command Prompt and enter certain instructions.
+To fix this, you can take the assistance of Command Prompt and enter certain instructions.
 If you can’t open Command Prompt the usual way, then you can also restart the system in Safe Mode with Command Prompt.

 1. Firstly, launch Command Prompt on your system and enter the instructions “Bootrec /fixboot” and “Bootrec /fixmbr” to fix the MBR and BOOT components respectively.